alidruno/electricsheep-hd-client/README.md

 Hosted by and thanks to [kochd's codes,](https://github.com/kochd/electricsheep-hd-client/master/) are actual electric dreaming sheeps further fulfilled with
 HighDef' graphical participactive works ran by 'electricsheep-hd-client' daemons, synchronized all together to generate new High-Definition electric sheep dreams frames.
 (fitting HD displays standards up to 720p, 1080p, 4k, 8k)
-For a good illustration of electric sheeps, you might look at [this youtube video](https://www.youtube.com/watch?v=KeNORUW4OGs)
+For a good illustration of electric sheeps, you might have a look to [this youtube video](https://www.youtube.com/watch?v=KeNORUW4OGs)

-## Road map
+### Road map
-- not established in this fork.
+- not set.

-### Getting started
+## Getting started

-## To run it on [Debian-based](https://github.com/alidruno/electricsheep-hd-client/blob/master/README.md#debian--ubuntu--) distributions
-#  as Ubuntu (which is mostely ran on my side)...
+### To run it on [Debian-based](https://github.com/alidruno/electricsheep-hd-client/blob/master/README.md#debian--ubuntu--) distributions as Ubuntu (which I mostely run)...
 it is done with this command-lines:

 <pre>